Our exhibitions aim to tell Queanbeyan’s Story.

-Harry Hesse – A Good Neighbour Harry was a community activist of the best sort: a good neighbour, a teacher at Karabar High School, a Trade Unionist, a Peace Activist, an active member of Technical Aid for the Disabled, a Queanbeyan City Councillor, a prolific writer of letters about Indigenous rights, public transport.
+This replaces: Harry Hesse – A Good Neighbour Harry was a community activist of the best sort: a good neighbour, a teacher at Karabar High School, a Trade Unionist, a Peace Activist, an active member of Technical Aid for the Disabled, a Queanbeyan City Councillor, a prolific writer of letters about Indigenous rights, public transport.

 Photograph by Kerrie Ruth.
 Queanbeyan & District People for Peace at Palm Sunday Peace March, Canberra, 1980s.
 From the Harry and Shirley Hesse Collection, QDHMS.

 Made by Hand – a display of hand made items from the collection

 Stories From a Country Town – Queanbeyan 1914-1918 – Commemorating the ANZAC Centenary

 Post Haste – the story of communication in Queanbeyan